zelanko/sql-docs.it-it/docs/relational-databases/system-stored-procedures/sp-rxpredict-transact-sql.md

 **model**

-Un modello con training preliminare in un formato supportato.
+Modello sottoposto a training in un formato supportato.

 **input**